Markovianity and the Thompson Monoid $F^+$: Introduction and some main results

 This alternative definition of spreadability deserves some elaboration.
 Commonly, a probabilistic approach implements distributional symmetries and invariance principles in terms of actions on the index set of a sequence of random variables.
 For example, exchangeability requires that the distribution of the sequence is invariant under permuting the indices of the sequence, and spreadability requires that the distribution is invariant under passing to a subsequence.
 Here we take the alternative point of view that the distributional invariance principle is implemented through a group or a monoid acting on the underlying probability space, as illustrated above for spreadability by the partial shifts monoid $S^+$.
 In fact, such a point of view initiated the development of `braidability' in \cite{GK09} as a new distributional symmetry which is intermediate to exchangeability and spreadability in noncommutative probability, and this was further investigated for braided parafermions in \cite{BJLW20}.
 Also, the introduction of quantum exchangeability in \cite{KS09} was inspired by this point of view when replacing the action of permutations by co-actions of quantum permutations.

-We take this alternative definition of spreadability through measure-preserving measurable actions of $S^+$ on a probability space as the starting point of our investigations on possible generalizations of this distributional invariance principle.
+This alternative definition of spreadability through measure-preserving measurable actions of $S^+$ on a probability space is the starting point of our investigations on possible generalizations of this distributional invariance principle.
 It is an elementary observation that the monoid $S^+$ is a quotient of the Thompson monoid

-as relations of the form $g_k g_{k} = g_{k+1} g_{k}$ are absent in the presentation of $F^+$.
-Thus it is intriguing to ask if the representation theory of $F^+$ is connected to a novel distributional invariance principle which characterizes a larger class of random objects than those characterized by spreadability.
+as relations of the form $g_k g_{k} = g_{k+1} g_{k}$ are absent in the presentation of $F^+$.\footnote{This definition of the Thompson monoid $F^+$ differs from the usual one used in the literature (see also Subsection \ref{subsection:basics-on-F-F+}).
+Our choice of presentation is motivated from the elementary observation that the monoid $S^+$ is a quotient of $F^+$.} Thus it is intriguing to ask if the representation theory of $F^+$ is connected to a novel distributional invariance principle which characterizes a larger class of random objects than those characterized by spreadability.
 In other words:

 Here `partial spreadability' means by definition that the sequence $\xi \equiv (\xi_n)_{n \ge 0}$ satisfies